sony/model_optimization/tutorials/quick_start/pytorch_fw/ultralytics/README.md

  ```

 ### Usage Examples
-In the following example, we are evaluating the MCT on pre-trained yolov8n, taken from the Ultralytics models library
+In the following example, we are evaluating the MCT on pre-trained yolov8n, taken from the Ultralytics models library.

+Note that we assume the command is run from the command line and that the [main.py](../../main.py) script is located in the current directory.
+Additionally, it is expected that the [model_optimization](../../../../../model_optimization) folder is included in python path.
 ```python
 python main.py --model_name yolov8n --model_library ultralytics --representative_dataset_folder ../datasets/coco128 --num_representative_images 64 --batch_size 1
 ```